Emily Corrie: Acting roles

-She was the only actor from the British series of As If to star in the American version, moving to Los Angeles.
+She was the only actress from the British series of As If to star in the American version, moving to Los Angeles.
 McFly's debut number one single "5 Colours in Her Hair" was a homage to her character 'Sooz'.

 Corrie also starred in the drama series NY-LON.
 In 2007 she had cameo roles in BBC One shows Casualty and Doctors.

 In 2006, Emily played the role of WPC Harmison in the Touch of Frost episode entitled Endangered Species.

 Royal Navy enlistment

 Engaged to a Royal Navy sailor and a keen diver, in 2009 Corrie enlisted in the Royal Navy after becoming disillusioned with life as an actress.
-She completed her basic training at HMS Raleigh in Cornwall, where her passing out ceremony was held in October.
-Starting October 2009, she undertook another 10 months of training at both HMS Collingwood in Fareham, Hampshire and HMS Raleigh.
+She completed her basic training at HMS Raleigh in Cornwall, where her passing out ceremony was held in October, 2009.
+Starting in October, 2009, she undertook another 10 months of training at both HMS Collingwood in Fareham, Hampshire and HMS Raleigh.

-Dangerous driving conviction

-In November 2015, Corrie was sentenced to twelve months in prison for dangerous driving, and four months for excessive alcohol consumption, following an incident in August of that year when she was apprehended on her way to her own hen party and found to be five times the legal alcohol limit.
-She was banned from driving for three years and ordered to take a retest.